Spinitron offers a Webcast Archive service named Spinitron Ark.

 Public pages on

-spinitron.com will provide a variety of starting points,
+spinitron.com will provide a variety of start buttons,

 see below for details.

-Ark subscribers will have access to the following management tools
+Ark subscribers have access certain management tools including

-- Numeric and graphic display of current and historical audience size
+- Display of recent and historical audience size

-- Log of each listener session including the listener connection timestamp, archive start point, listening session duration, and the listener’s IP and approx. geographic location
+- Log of each listener’s use to the service including the listener connection timestamp, archive start point, and approx. geographic location.

 Billing and pricing